tondi/hajto.github.io/_posts/2017-06-18-few-words-about-pointers.md

 {% endhighlight %}

 Some of you might be wandering right now...
-I used `*` in two totally different ways.
-And only mentioned one meaning..
+I used `*` in two totally different ways and only mentioned one meaning..
 If you put `*` AFTER `type` name such as `int` it will mean that you have (`int*`) pointer to integer, which is type of it's own.
 You can even have such weird types as `int***` which reads as pointer to pointer to pointer to integer.
 If you place it prior to variable name (`*variable`) it will mean that you want to pick the value from pointer.

 # Pointers as reference to arrays